 Wright utilized a number geometric layouts for his Usonian homes.
 The Berger House is based on a diamond module.
-60Ëš and 120Ëš angles.
+60 degree and 120 degree angles.

 Character defining features of Wright’s work.
 Generous use of rock, wood, and glass.
 The broad overhang.
 The mitered window corner.

 The rock walls are made with wood forms.
 Desert rocks piled into the forms, and concrete pushed in to ooze between the rocks.
 It’s a technique Wright devised in the desert of Taliesin West.

 As so often the case with a Wright home, you enter through a low passage way and enter a larger expansive space within.
 The cut out pattern windows are a Wright signature design feature.

 A peek within.
 “The Hearth” was always a focal point of Wright’s living areas.
 When construction was finally complete, it includes Wright designed furniture.

 Welcome to Springbough.
 Beyond the FLLW designed gate is the Frank S. Sander House in Stamford, Connecticut.
 Source Dami’s Findings

 Springbough was completed in 1955.
 I had a chance to visit in August of 1980.
 The home since then went through a period of decline.
 But in 1996 was lovingly restored by Anne Del Gaudio.